survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 You'll learn about the most common errors next and how to deal with them.

+## Module related errors

+Webpack emits various module related errors.
+I've listed the main ones and how to resolve them here.

-## ERROR in Entry module not found
+### Entry module not found

-You can end up with this error if you make an entry path point at a place that does not exist.
+You can get `ERROR in Entry module not found` if you make an entry path point at a place that does not exist.
 The error message tells you what path webpack fails to find.

-## ERROR ...
-Module not found
+### Module not found

-You can get the error in two ways.
+You can receive `ERROR ...
+Module not found` in two ways.
 Either by breaking a loader definition so that it points to a loader that does not exist or by breaking an import path within your code so that it leads to a module that doesn't exist.
 The message points out what to fix.

-## Module parse failed
+### Module parse failed

-Even though webpack could resolve to your modules fine, it can still fail to build them.
+Even though webpack could resolve to your modules fine, it can still fail to build them and that's when you likely receive a `Module parse failed` error.
 This case can happen if you are using syntax that your loaders don't understand.
 You could be missing something in your processing pass.

-## Loader Not Found
+### Loader not found

-There's another subtle loader related error.
+There's another subtle loader related error, `Loader Not Found`.
 If a package matching to a loader name that does not implement the loader interface exists, webpack matches to that and gives a runtime error that says the package is not a loader.

 If you write `loader: "eslint"` instead of `loader: "eslint-loader"`, you'll receive this error.
 If the package doesn't exist at all, then `Module not found` error will be raised.

-## Module build failed: Unknown word
+### Module build failed: Unknown word

-This error fits the same category.
+`Module build failed: Unknown word` fits the same category.
 Parsing the file succeeded, but there was the unknown syntax.
 Most likely the problem is a typo, but this error can also occur when Webpack has followed an import and encountered syntax it doesn't understand.
 Most likely this means that a loader is missing for that particular file type.

-## SyntaxError: Unexpected token
+### SyntaxError: Unexpected token

 `SyntaxError` is another error for the same category.
 This error is possible if you use ES2015 syntax that hasn't been transpiled alongside terser.
 As it encounters a syntax construct it does not recognize, it raises an error.